-Miami White-Collar Attorney
+Miami White Collar Defense Attorney

 White-collar crime is surprisingly common.
 The FBI deals with hundreds of thousands of cases each year, and Florida is a hot spot for these crimes.
 It’s estimated that for every 10,000 people in Miami, there are more than 4,200 white-collar crimes committed.